Happy 50th 'SNL!' Here's a look back at the show's very first cast

 Garrett Morris

-Initially hired as a writer, he was the oldest on “SNL's” first cast at 37.
-He came to the show after 17 years as a singer and arranger with Harry Belafonte, as an actor in plays and musicals, as a playwright and as a civil rights activist who helped desegregate Actor’s Equity.
+Initially hired as a writer, he was the oldest on “SNL’s” first cast at 37.
+He came to the show after 17 years as a singer and arranger with Harry Belafonte, as a stage actor, as a playwright and as a civil rights activist who helped desegregate Actor’s Equity.

-Morris was raised in New Orleans by his grandmother and Baptist minister grandfather, spending his childhood singing in the church choir.
-He later became a Buddhist after moving to New York, where he was homeless for a time well before “SNL.”

-Morris, 87, trained at The Julliard School.
-Belafonte gave him his first professional break.
-Morris performed with the Harry Belafonte Singers for 10 years, starting when he was just 22.

 He remained on “SNL” until 1980.
-He was known for his character Chico Escuela, the Dominican baseball player whose catchphrase, “Baseball has been berry berry good to me,” caught on in pop culture.
-He also performed as the shouting interpreter in the “News for the Hard of Hearing” segments and did impersonations of Idi Amin, James Brown, Sammy Davis, Jr., Bob Marley and Muhammad Ali.
+He was known for his character Chico Escuela, the Dominican baseball player whose catchphrase, “Baseball has been berry, berry good to me,” caught on in pop culture.
+He also performed as the shouting interpreter in the “News for the Hard of Hearing” segments and did impersonations of James Brown, Sammy Davis, Jr., Bob Marley and Muhammad Ali.

-Morris once sang a Mozart aria on “SNL” as the musical guest.
-He also sang a Schubert composition on the show.

 In 1994, Morris was shot and seriously wounded in an attempted holdup in Los Angeles.